 Beyond the United States, real estate investment trusts are now an established part of the property sector in several countries, notably Australia and New Zealand (where they’re known as unit trusts), Japan, Singapore, France and Germany.
 In the latter case, the enabling legislation has been in place only since 2007 but German stock exchanges now have more publicly-traded REITs than any country other than the United States, many of them being secondary listings – in Frankfurt or Berlin typically – of REITs domiciled in another country.

-A useful collection of the world’s REITs can be found at Bloomberg, at the page www.bloomberg.com/markets/companies.
+A useful collection of the London Stock Exchange REITs can be found here at LSE.
 Under the heading ‘Financial’, a click on the tab ‘REITs’ produces a sub-series by sector, with each showing country of listing and exchange symbol for each entrant.
-Far and away the largest category is ‘diversified’, with some 308 listings, of which 80 are German, 78 are American and 25 each are French and Australian.
+Far and away the largest category is ‘diversified’, with some 208 listings, of which 80 are German, 78 are American and 25 each are French and Australian.
 It’s possible here to discover, for example, that the New Zealand property company Kiwi Income Property Trust (NZX:KIP) – a long-time resident of the New Zealand Stock Exchange – is also listed on the Berlin exchange (GR:KN5) and traded over the counter in the United States (OTC US:KWIPF).
 And that the above-mentioned Intu Properties, listed on the LSE, has a secondary listing in Johannesburg, South Africa (SJ:ITU).
 And we learn that the UK’s second-largest REIT, British Land plc (LON:BLND), is listed in Frankfurt (GR:BLD) and is also available on the American OTC market (OTC US:BRLAF).

 Whether the REIT investment is to be at home or abroad, the practical question arises – how does one actually go about it?
 The answer in almost every case is – through a broker.
 The fact is that stockbrokers long ago cornered the market on securities dealing: it would be a rarity for a listed company to facilitate the direct purchase and sale of its shares and of course stock exchanges accept – and are geared to accept – transactions only from accredited members, meaning brokers of one kind or another.